Glutamat42/Carla-Lane-Detection-Dataset-Generation/README.md

 As part of a project in our university, it was our task to implement an agent in CARLA-Simulator, which autonomously collects image and label data to generate a dataset.
 This can be used later to train a Deep Convolutional Neural Network, which is able to detect lanemarkings on a road.

+Our results can be found on the projects [Github page](https://glutamat42.github.io/Ultra-Fast-Lane-Detection/).

 ![preview image](docs/carla.png "carla")

 The overall project is split up into two parts: